 The 2nd annual fundraising event for Gilchrist’s Music Therapy program will be held on February 8, 2020.
-Read on to learn how music therapy makes a difference in the lives of patients and families.
+Read on to learn how music therapists make a difference in the lives of patients and families.

 “All You Need Is Love” is a song made famous by The Beatles in 1967.
 Some may consider the message of this song basic or the monotony of the lyrics uninspiring, but the band was tasked with creating a song that provided “a message that could be easily understood by everyone.”
 The band’s manager said at the time, “The nice thing…is that it cannot be misinterpreted.
 It is a clear message saying that love is everything.”